jkohlin/wordpress-basics/personal-portfolio-2-content-plan.md

 > You can change templates later when you have them.

 #### Projects
-For the project content you can add real material, or publsih some example projetc posts just to see something in the templates.
+For the project content you can add your current creative material, or publish a couple of example projects, just to see something in the templates.

 #### Site details
 Add a couple of lines as the *site description* in *Settins->General*.